 How Neon is Made

 I found two priceless documents.
 Apparently I prepared a speech to give to a group who came to learn.
 The paperwork said NDS.
-I have no idea who they were.
-I also prepared a three-page handout printed on tractor fed paper.
+I have no idea who they were but maybe it was National Decorator Supply.
+I also prepared a three-page handout printed on tractor-fed paper.
 I am a relic.
 It is like I am on an archaeological dig unearthing dinosaurs.

 The design is prepared full scale.
 It is traced onto an asbestos type material in reverse image.
 (I have no idea how that was done so don’t ask!)